 Where is the River Esk?

-The River Esk flows 28 miles through the North York Moors National Park, originating in Westerdale before flowing to Whitby where it enters the North Sea.
-The river flows through a variety of landscapes from dramatic moorland, ancient woodland, and gentle rolling farmland.
-The river is home to an array of wildlife such as Atlantic salmon, sea trout and the critically endangered freshwater pearl mussel.
+The River Esk flows for 28 miles through the North York Moors National Park, rising in Westerdale before reaching Whitby, where it enters the North Sea.
+Along its course, the river and its tributaries pass through a variety of landscapes, including dramatic moorland, ancient woodland, and gently rolling farmland, before reaching the Esk Estuary and the coast.
+The watercourse supports a rich diversity of wildlife, from Atlantic salmon and sea trout, to the critically endangered freshwater pearl mussel.

-The BEACH Esk project focuses on the Lower Esk Catchment and its tributaries in the Whitby area.
+The BEACH Esk project focuses on the Lower Esk Catchment, its tributaries around Whitby, the Esk Estuary, and the surrounding coastline.

 Our key aims

-A three-year landscape scale project, funded by the Environment Agency, and focussed on improving water quality and habitat in the Lower Esk Catchment.
+A landscape scale project, funded by the Environment Agency, and focussed on improving water quality and habitat in the Lower Esk Catchment and coastal area.

 The project’s three elements are: